yankailab/OpenKAI/README.md

 </p>

 ## OpenKAI: A modern framework for unmanned vehicle and robot control
-OpenKAI (Kinetic AI) is an open-source framework that supports rapid development of unmanned vehicles and robots that incorporate AI, varied sensors, actuators etc..
+OpenKAI (Kinetic AI) is an open-source framework that supports rapid development of unmanned vehicles and robots that incorporate AI, varied sensors, actuators, etc..
 OpenKAI is light weight to run on embedded hardwares.
-A simple and unified multi-threading modular architecture written purely in C++ makes it highly customizable for versatile applications, easy for expansion and maintenance.
+A simple and unified multi-threading modular architecture written purely in C++ makes it highly customizable for versatile applications.

-We are keep adding supports for sensors and actuators available on market from hacker products to industry solutions.
+We are keep adding supports for sensors and actuators available on market from hackable modules to industry solutions.
 The supported devices can be used easily as an abstracted object in OpenKAI.
 We welcome contributions from device vendors to provide evaluation device, as well as coders from open-source community.

 ## Platforms
 Tested but not limited to